adultdatalink/adultdatalink/README.md

 You can access the full range of services on our website:

-- [AdultDataLink Website](https://adultdatalink.com) – Explore the full documentation, sign up for API access, and browse features designed for automating adult content services.
+- [adultdatalink.com Website](https://adultdatalink.com) – Explore the full documentation, sign up for API access, and browse features designed for automating adult content services.

 ## Features